Updated on October 3, 2023. Originally published on October 15, 2015.

-- Safe Driver, which monitors the location and behavior of newly licensed drivers and warns parents via text or email when they exceed the speed limit and shows where and when traffic violation occur.
+- Safe Driver is an app that monitors the location and behavior of newly licensed drivers and warns parents via text or email when they exceed the speed limit.
+The app also shows where and when traffic violations occur.

-- Canary, another great app that tracks the driver’s speed but also alerts parents to when their teenager is texting or otherwise using their cell phones while driving.
+- Canary is another great app that tracks the driver’s speed but also alerts parents when their teenager is texting or otherwise using their cell phones while driving.

-- Key2SafeDriving, an app that allows parent to restrict cell phone use while their teen is driving and notifies them if their child tries to override the system.
+- Key2SafeDriving is an app that allows parents to restrict cell phone use while their teen is driving and notifies them if their child tries to override the system.

-- TextArrest, which detects when a vehicle is driving faster than five miles per hour and disables texting and email functions.
+- TextArrest detects when a vehicle is driving faster than five miles per hour and disables texting and email functions.

-- Steer Clear Mobile, which teaches teens proper driving behaviors, logs driving time and road conditions, and increases eligibility for car insurance.
+- Steer Clear Mobile teaches teens proper driving behaviors, logs driving time and road conditions, and increases eligibility for car insurance.